Purpose of Biology Program

 The Cell/Molecular Biology track focuses on the chemical, cellular, and tissue levels of biological organization.
 Students choosing this track will be preparing for careers in biotechnology and healthcare professions, research laboratories, biological/pharmaceutical manufacturing and quality control, agricultural testing, and health- or biotechnology-related sales.
 This track also prepares students for graduate studies in biology, biotechnology and health-related sciences.

 I. Cell/Molecular Biology Core Courses (15 Sem.
 Hrs.):

-Choose 9-10 hours of approved electives.
+Choose 20 hours of upper division electives.
 A total of at least 120 hours is required to graduate with the B.S. degree.

 D. Microbiology Track

 This Microbiology track focuses on bacteria, viruses, fungi and protozoa.
 Many of these organisms are important to industry, agriculture, and health care.
 Students choosing this track will be preparing for careers in industrial, environmental, medical, public health, and agricultural laboratories, industrial quality control, health care professions, research, biotechnology, and microbiology-related sales.

 I. Microbiology Core Courses (23 Sem.
 Hrs.):